spion/nac/README.md

     Added myapp (~/projects/myapp/nacfile.yaml)
     # nac start myapp

+Don't forget, the nac daemon must be running in the background as root:

+    sudo nacd --daemon

 # other configuration options

 There are two types of configuration files in nac: